Michele Lancione

 Visiting Professor of Urban Studies, University of Sheffield

-Michele is Professor of Economic and Political Geography at the Polytechnic of Turin, Italy, and Visiting Professor of Urban Studies at the University of Sheffield, United Kingdom.
-He is co-founder and editor of the Radical Housing Journal and corresponding editor at IJURR.
+Michele (he/they) is Professor of Economic and Political Geography at the Polytechnic of Turin, Italy, and Visiting Professor of Urban Studies at the University of Sheffield, United Kingdom.
+They are the founder and co-director of the Beyond Inhabitation Lab (with AbdouMaliq Simone) and Director of the Master’s Degree in Geography and Territorial Sciences at the University of Turin.

-You can get in touch @michelelancione and check Michele’s full publications profile on his ORCID page.
+You can connect with Michele via email or on their blog at www.michelelancione.eu and check Michele’s full publications profile on their ORCID page.

 Selected books